cardmeister/cardmeister.github.io/README.md

 (this causes some alignment 'errors' you only see viewing a court card full screen)
 * spent some time in [Inkscape](https://inkscape.org/) reducing details you don't see on a computer screen
 * cut everything up in separate SVG paths
-* made redundant paths into single JS functions
+* made redundant paths into single JS functions/variables
-* cleaned up Spades court which (since ages?) had the suit on the wrong? side
+* (see below) cleaned up the Jack of Spades court which (since ages?) had the suit on the wrong? side
 * wrote a ``SVGcardt()`` function to create an IMG with SVG data
 * Re-drawing the Heart pips on the Jack, I saw an opportunity to cheat and save 70% of SVG data (see FAQ)